sr320/talk-Qingdao-2018/README.md

 # talk-Qingdao-2018

+**Epigenetic variation in oysters and implications for aquaculture**

 Bio
 Steven Roberts is the Kenneth K. Chew Endowed Professor in the School of Aquatic and Fishery Sciences at the University of Washington (Seattle, Washington, United States).
 Dr. Roberts received his Ph.D. in Biology at the University of Notre Dame (South Bend, Indiana, United States) in 2002.
 His main research interest is the physiological response of aquatic species to environmental change with a particular focus on environmental epigenetics, reproductive biology, and aquaculture.
 This includes examining functional aspects of DNA methylation in oysters, geoduck clams, and corals.
 A large part of his lab's research acitivity includes analysis of large genomic datasets.
 In doing this, they practice open notebook science, strive to make all data analysis easily reproducible, and hold open online lab meetings.